Kastobi/ci_ms3_shiftex/README.md

 - On the [GitHub page](https://github.com/apometricsTK/ci_ms3_shiftex)  click on **Code** (top right)
 - Click "Download ZIP"
 - Extract to your desired location
+    - You need (other files can)
+        - shiftex folder with content
+        - requirements.txt (for "virtual environment" step below)
+        - run.py
 - Create "env.py" file in the directory, open it and provide following parameters
     - TZ database name: [Look it up](https://en.wikipedia.org/wiki/List_of_tz_database_time_zones)
     - Mongo_Uri first line is for local, enter your database name